17 October Revolution: Political background

 According to The Economist, Lebanon's dysfunction and mismanagement which followed the protests originated in the country's sectarian political system codified by the Taif agreement, which took place in 1989.
-The Taif agreement enshrines a sect-based political system, where political authority is allocated based on the religious affiliation of the public servant.
+The Taif Agreement enshrines a sect-based political system in which many political offices and parliamentary seats are allocated according to religious affiliation.
 This system is perceived as exploited by the current Lebanese politicians, many of whom are Lebanese Civil War-era sectarian warlords who still occupy positions of power and enjoy amnesty against accountability.
 Lebanon consists of various religious factions with 18 different sects.
 The 18 officially recognized religious groups include four Muslim sects, 12 Christian sects, the Druze sect, and Judaism.

 The outbreak of the protests was attributed to the accumulated crises within the preceding weeks in Lebanon.
 First, in Chouf and Saadiyat, among other places, fires propagated, scorching nearby homes and placing many people in danger.
 A large portion of greenery was burnt down as a result.
 The Lebanese government failed to employ its planes to extinguish the fires and had to rely on Cypriot aid.
 Moreover, the prices of both oil and bread had been increasing as well as the rates of unemployment and poverty nationwide.
 Since all of these issues were due to a lack of proper governance, the Lebanese people voiced out their opinions over the negative situation.

 Furthermore, Lebanese citizens were facing many problems in the preceding years, electricity cuts since 1975, and so obtaining 24-hour electricity in Lebanon has since been dependent on obtaining a deal with the country's "generator mafia", which operates a ring of contraband gasoline power generators that contribute to the high level of air pollution in Lebanese cities.
 Lebanon has also not had access to drinking water except through purchased bottled water from private companies since the 1975–1990 Lebanese Civil War.
 Finally, the country suffers from deficient sanitation and sewage infrastructure, which led to the 2015 "garbage crisis" that sparked the 2015–2016 Lebanese protests.

 Days before the protests began, a series of about 100 major wildfires in Chouf, Khroub and other Lebanese areas displaced hundreds of people and caused enormous damage to Lebanese wildlife.
 The Lebanese government failed to deploy its firefighting equipment due to lack of maintenance and had to rely on aid from neighboring Cyprus, Jordan, Turkey and Greece.

 Protests started taking place in small numbers around Beirut towards the end of September.
 Impetus for the revolutionary movement was apparent years before the protests began and was visible in Lebanon's arts and culture scene, as evidenced by pop artist Ragheb Alama's song "Tar Al Balad" in December 2018 and rock singer-songwriter IJK's song "Chedd Halak" in June 2019.